Chandni97/SmartHomeAutomation/README.md

 2. Click Next.
 A page is displayed where you can enter metadata about the device type, such as a serial number or model.
 You don’t need to specify this information for this demo.
 Just click Done.
 3. Provide a value for the authentication token or auto-generate it.
 Then, click Next.
 4. Create a device similarly with device type as Temperature and id as '1234T' which we will use for simulation of temperature.
-5. Create anoter device with device type as Light and id as '1234L' which will be used to control the smart lights through the app.
+5. Create anoter device with device type as Light and Door and id as '1234L' and '1234D' respectively to be used to control the smart lights through the app.

 ## Simulate a device that will send MQTT messages to the Watson IoT Platform